Looking for past website content?

 Find research archival materials, a reference library, and the Issei Life Histories genealogical database.

-Search the archival databases with records from governmental and private sources, including textual records, maps, works of art, photographs, video, film, sound recordings, art, and genealogical and family history resources.
+Search archival databases with records from governmental and private sources, including textual records, maps, works of art, photographs, video, film, sound recordings, art, as well as genealogical and family history resources such as census, immigration, and military records.

 Find out about regular meetings and events, become a member, subscribe to the society newsletter.

-Created by the McCord Museum of Canadian History, the site has information related to the history of Vancouver.
+The McCord Museum of Canadian History has materials available through their online collections database related to the history of Vancouver.

 An online resource operated by the Foundation of the American Institute for Conservation provides a full text library of conservation information, covering a wide spectrum of topic of interest to conservation professionals.